raksince2002/Quiz-App/README.md

 # Quiz-App
 It is the app that consists of many questions.
-It's just like MCQ's
+It's just like MCQ's.
+It is created using Kotlin.